-Michael Weiss is news director at New Lines.
-He is also Editor-at-Large at The Daily Beast and director of special investigations at the Free Russia Foundation.
+Michael Weiss is contributing editor at New Lines magazine.
+He is also director of special investigations at the Free Russia Foundation.
 He is the bestselling coauthor of “ISIS: Inside the Army of Terror.”
 He is writing a book about the GRU, Russia’s military intelligence agency.
-He was one of the founding editors of New Lines.
+He was part of the magazine’s launch team.

 Latest from Michael Weiss